-Kantian ethics AQAWatch
+Kantian ethics AQAWatch this thread

 You could talk about how practical and realistic it is, and compare it to other moral decision-making methods (I assume Natural Law, Utilitarianism & Situation Ethics?
 But I don't know because I'm on OCR).

 I hope that helps a little... good luck